iamdevroyal/DevSpinx/README.md

 - 🌱 I’m currently learning Mobile App Development, Web Development
 - 💞️ I’m looking to collaborate on Mobile App Development
 - 📫 How to reach me macroyalnjoku@gmail.com or at Telegram https://t.me/SpinxInc
+- 🌱 I am Currrently enrolled in the ALX software Engineering Program

 <!---
 DevSpinx/DevSpinx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.